What are Soul Cakes?

 Soul Cakes are small round spiced cakes, made for All Soul’s Day to celebrate and commemorate the dead.
-Traditionally, cakes would be given out to children and the poor who would go from door to door, begging for alms or “Souling”, on All Soul’s Day.
+Traditionally, soul cakes would be given out to children and the poor who would go from door to door, begging for alms or “Souling”, on All Soul’s Day.
 Every cake eaten would represent a soul freed from Purgatory.
-The giving and receiving of Soul Cakes started in the Middle Ages and is widely seen as being the origin of trick or treating.
+The giving and receiving of soul cakes started in the Middle Ages and is widely seen as being the origin of trick or treating.

 You can also bake these biscuits to mark Samhain, the pagan festival to mark the end of the harvest and the start of the winter, at the point midway between the solstice and the equinox, or just bake them anyway to enjoy them as the tasty biscuits that they are.

 Biscuit or Cookie?
 Scone or Biscuit?